auca/com.410/Practice_Tasks/Practice_03.md

 ## Homework Problem #18: "Structs"

+Analyze the `v2d_t` structure of the C program below with `gdb`, `radare2`, or the [Godbolt Compiler Explorer](https://godbolt.org).
+Read chapters 16 and 17 of the C Programming: A Modern Approach, 2'nd Edition by K. N. King.
 Recreate the following C program in x86-64 and aarch64 assembly manually.
+Keep only the necessary elements.
+You will get zero for the whole lab if your code is just a copy-paste of the compiler's generated assembly.

 ```C
 #include <stdio.h>